ATTPC/graw-merger/docs/source/exceptions.rst

 Exceptions thrown by the GETConsolidate program
 ===============================================

 This page lists exceptions that could be thrown by functions in this program.
-These are all defined in the header file `GETExceptions.h`, and they are contained in the namespace `Exceptions`.
+These are all defined in the header file `GMExceptions.h`, and they are contained in the namespace `Exceptions`.
 They are all derived from the standard library class `std::exception`.

 Filesystem errors